 Movies and Television

 Did your loved one watch westerns like Roy Rogers as a kid?
 Or maybe they enjoyed comedies such as I Love Lucy.
-Perhaps musicals where more their speed.
+Perhaps musicals were more their speed.
 Spend a night watching some favorites like “Singing in the Rain” or “West Side Story.”
-With new ways to watch television and movies, finding these oldies is much easier.
+Finding these oldies is much easier with new ways to watch television and movies.

 Browse Old Cookbooks